 We have just thrown in these three pull-up aids as a teaser.
 They are discussed in more detail, together with other pull-up aids, in our article on the top pull-up aids.

 What other exercises can I do with pull-up bars?

-The huge number of other exercises you can do on pull-up bars, besides pull-ups, is particularly fascinating.
-Let us show you a selection of five exercises so that you can get an idea of the variety of options.
+There are a huge number of other exercises you can do on pull-up bars – other than the obvious pull-up.
+Here is a selection of five exercises, so you can get an idea of the variety of options.

 You can also use special pull-up bars, like the ones we offer at Pullup & Dip, to do dips.
 They even enable you to work out your chest and triceps on the pull-up bars.
 It's easy to do on our pull-up and dip bar:

 1. With both hands, seize the dip bars that protrude to the sides, and stretch your arms, so that your body moves upwards.
 Keep your elbows slightly flexed to protect your joints, and make sure that your grip is not too wide.
 Shoulder width is ideal.

 a.
 If you mostly want to work on your triceps, keep your torso straight and tensed, with your legs up.